ViniciusRubens/Object-Detection-and-Bounding-Box-Regression/README.md

 </h1>

 <p align="justify">
-My project is based on the development of a machine learning using the concepts of Convolutional Neural Network with TensorFlow Framework.
+My project is based on the development of a machine learning using the concepts of Convolutional Neural Network and object detection with TensorFlow Framework and Kareas API.

 In Deep Learning, certain layers are responsible for certain recognition patterns, such as edges, textures, and so on.

-The concept of Convolutional Netowork is based on this concept in the analysis of our supposed image, and with the values of pixels present in this image, we will use filters, also called Kernel, which will perform Convolutional operations to obtain other values in a smaller matrix, and thus recognize the patterns needed for each layer.
+The idea of Convolutional Netowork is based on this concept in the analysis of our supposed image, and with the values of pixels present in this image, we will use filters, also called Kernel, which will perform Convolutional operations to obtain other values in a smaller matrix, and thus recognize the patterns needed for each layer.
 </p>

 <h1 align="center">